Looking at the World at Low Power

 8. Chokepoints and Pressure

-Once I began looking at the world through this architectural lens, many contemporary policy choices appeared more connected than they first seemed.
+Once I began looking at the world through this architectural lens, many events and policy choices that had seemed separate began to fall into a common pattern.

-A mine, a missile, a drone, a blockade, a canal slowdown, a political crisis, or even drought affecting canal traffic can change expectations across the system.
+It does not always require a war or a fleet.
+A mine, a missile, a drone, a blockade, a grounded ship, political unrest, or even drought reducing canal capacity can change the calculation of risk across the entire network.

 9. Policy at Low Power

-Efforts to secure energy routes, confront disruptions in the Red Sea, address vulnerabilities at the Panama Canal, strengthen alliances in the Pacific, maintain influence in the Mediterranean, or respond to conflict in the Black Sea can be understood as attempts to reinforce the underlying infrastructure of global commerce.
+Securing energy routes, confronting disruptions in the Red Sea, addressing vulnerabilities around the Panama Canal, strengthening alliances in the Pacific, maintaining influence in the Mediterranean, and responding to conflict in the Black Sea can all be understood as efforts to reinforce the underlying structure of global commerce.

-I am not claiming every American decision has been wise.
-Clearly, many have not been.
-Power always brings temptation, and nations rarely see their own motives clearly.
+This does not mean that every American decision has been wise.
+Many clearly have not.
+Power brings temptation, and nations are rarely honest about all their motives.

 10. Architecture Matters

-In medicine, healthy tissue depends on structures that quietly sustain life.
+In medicine, healthy tissue depends upon structures that quietly sustain life.

-In economies, commerce depends on financial systems, insurance, geography, ports, canals, straits, fleets, treaties, and secure movement.
+In commerce, prosperity depends upon financial systems, insurance, ports, canals, straits, fleets, treaties, energy routes, and the secure movement of goods.

 In civilizations, institutions often outlive the people who build them.

-When those structures work, we barely notice them.
+When these structures are working, we barely notice them.

-When they fail, everyone suddenly becomes aware of what had been holding things together.
+When they begin to fail, everyone suddenly discovers what had been holding the system together.

-Perhaps that is one of the greatest lessons pathology has taught me, and one that has quietly shaped my fifty years in this country.
+Perhaps this is one of the deepest lessons pathology has taught me—and one that has quietly shaped my fifty years in this country.

 Begin at low power.

-Do not start with the most inflamed cell.
+Do not begin with the most inflamed cell.

 First, understand the architecture.